 This isn’t the story I had planned to tell.
 But then my computer died.
 It was a tragedy, but only a partial one.
 And it occurred to me that it would be a good way to give you a behind-the-scenes peek at my writing business.
-(That’s what we’re doing in this month’s Word Carnival, which looks at the little inspirations, daily reminders, and hidden dangers await in the treacherous waters of working for yourself.)
 I’ve talked before about my favorite tools, but what does that mean when something like this happens?

 It’s not the first time I’ve had a computer die.
 And sadly, it probably won’t be the last, because they just don’t make them like they used to.
 As usual, there was no warning (well, unless you count failing to restart, failing to load Windows and failing to show anything on the screen).
 The computer chugged along for a little while till those intermittent failures became permanent.
 That was yesterday.

 While I should have been meeting deadlines, I was out checking out computers and figuring out how quickly I could get a new one.
 (As it turned out, today is looking good).
 But then it was back to my work.
 And that’s where some of the behind the scenes magic did its thing.

 I have a netbook.
 Once the bees’ knees, it’s now very, very sluggish.
 It’s running Windows XP in an online world optimized for Windows 8.
 That means there’s a limit to what I can do with it.
 One thing I can do, is write.
 Of course, I can’t use Dragon Naturally Speaking and Scrivener. but I’ve been able to access my files and continue to work on them.
 Because, technology failures or not, I’m committed to delivering work on time.